bplmaps/lmec-main-site/content/education/k12/2021-lynch-summer-teacher-fellowship.md

 ### **Who can apply?**

 Any K-12 teacher or library media specialist who has an interest in teaching about Boston using maps and wants to create curricula in any content discipline area.
-Special consideration given to educators exploring issues of social justice in some way. _Boston Public School teachers are especially encouraged to apply_, _as are teams of two or more teachers from one school_
+Special consideration will be given to educators exploring issues of social justice in some way, especially as it relates to Boston’s Black communities. _Boston Public School teachers are especially encouraged to apply_, _as are teams of two or more teachers from one school._

 ### **Expectations**

-* As a cohort, teachers will meet in person 3 times over the summer (dates TBD).
+* As a cohort, teachers will meet in person 3 times over the summer (_First meeting will be on Saturday, June 10th, 9:30 to 3:30_).
 Dates will all be in June/July/August and will be coordinated with Map Center staff.
 LMEC education staff will also schedule check-ins individually with fellows over the course of the summer.
 * A final project must be completed by the end of August.
 Final projects can be lessons and activities incorporating primary sources, including maps, from the collections of the Leventhal Map & Education Center and Boston Public Library as well as other resources.
 * Fellows must be willing to have their projects shared with the larger teaching community, online, and in person to other teachers as part of professional development (TBD).

 ### **To apply**

-#### **Deadline: APPLICATION PROCESS CLOSED FOR 2022**
+#### **Deadline: Monday, May 1**

 _To apply, please send:_